singhdevhub-lovepreet/encrypty/README.md

-# Encrypty: Your superfast File encryptor and decryptor
+# Encrypty: Your Blazing Fast File encryptor and decryptor

 Status:- In Progress